pcrawfor/golanguk/README.md

 You can then view it at: http://localhost:3999/talk.slide#1

+Also included in the repo is a pdf copy of the slides.

 ## Sample App:

 The sample application is implemented under the folder samples/app.
 It can be run locally by using: